liferay/liferay-docs/devGuide/en/chapters/04-theme-development.markdown

         </footer>

- ![note](../../images/tip-pen-paper.png)**Note:** Let's look more closely at two theme setting variables appearing in the above logic:

- - **display-slogan-footer:** Holds a boolean value indicating whether to display the version of the footer that contains your slogan.

- - **slogan:** holds your slogan text.
+ ![note](../../images/tip-pen-paper.png)**Note:** Let's look more closely at two theme setting variables appearing in the above logic.
+The `display-slogan-footer` variable holds a boolean value indicating whether to display the version of the footer that contains your slogan.
+The `slogan` variable holds your slogan text.

 2. Declare the two theme setting variables in your `liferay-look-and-feel.xml`, located in your theme's `WEB-INF` folder: